-If you require mental health crisis support, please contact your local mental health services, your GP, or telephone 111 or the emergency services.
+If you need mental health crisis support, please contact your local mental health services, your GP, or telephone 111 or the emergency services.

 Understanding mental health and wellbeing (for parents and carers)